HAWAII THEATRE MISSION

 Hawaii students have an additional disadvantage not shared by students on the mainland, as the geographically isolated islands pose a unique challenge for arts presenters and educators.
 Hawaii’s access to the larger art world is limited by the tremendous costs incurred in airfare and freight.
 Furthermore, Hawaii’s high cost of living and low wages render it impossible for many families to attend performing arts events.

-Hawaii’s Department of Education reports that for the current school year, 50.5% of public school students statewide are considered economically disadvantaged.
+Hawaii’s Department of Education reports that 50.5% of public school students statewide are considered economically disadvantaged.
 This includes 102 of Oahu’s public schools, which are Title I schools, and at least 47.2% of the student population who qualify for the free and reduced-price meals program.

 As national data has shown, the decline in arts education is most critical among schools serving the economically disadvantaged.
 Absent access to arts education in the classroom, access to high quality, affordably priced arts experiences from community providers can help Oahu public schools fill this void.